Magento Auto Scaling With Varnish – How Your Magento Shop Can Handle Increased Traffic Easily!

 In the following, we explain each of them to you in detail.

-But instead of getting lost in technical explanations, let’s focus on the question that really interests you: What are you getting with this?
+But instead of getting lost in technical explanations, let’s focus on the question that interests you: What are you getting with this?

 Your auto-scaling requirements might change from one day to the next.
 But this infrastructure and our additional service always stay the same.